 1. "Forever and Ever, Amen"

-Of all the great songs by Travis, only one helps define the sound and spirit of late ’80s country.
-It remains as much a definitive statement of a place in time as Garth Brooks’ “Friends in Low Places” became for the following wave of superstars.
-Its music video further cements Travis’ greatness.
+Of all the greatest hits by the Grammy winner, only one helps define the sound and spirit of late '80s country.
+It remains as much a definitive statement of a place in time as Garth Brooks' "Friends in Low Places" became for the following wave of superstars.
+Its music video further cements Travis' greatness.

 Honorable Mentions: "It's Just A Matter of Time," "No Place Like Home," "Better Class of Losers", "Storms of Life", "If I Didn't Have You", "This Is Me", "Heroes and Friends", "Is It Still Over", "Look Heart, No Hands", "Spirit of a Boy, Wisdom of a Man," and "He Walked On Water"